SirVeggie/Tsoha/documentation/Installation manual.md

 Please note that this guide is for windows, and may not work for other OS.

 ### Automatic install
+Note: automatic installer is for windows only.

 Run the Installer.cmd found in the download folder.

-If the installation is a success the console notifies you of that, otherwise it failed.

 If the automatic installation does not work, you may want to use the manual method.